mcfletch/listener2/README.md

 which can type into visual studio code, kate, and Google Chrome.
 There will need to be a lot of work in terms of interpreting the stream of text to allow for:

-* providing basic puctuation, capitalisation, etc
+* providing basic puctuation, capitalisation, etc [started]
-* excluding breath sounds and the like from being interpreted
+* excluding breath sounds and the like from being interpreted [started]
+* track insertion position to allow for proper spacing between utterances
-* generally making it a useful tool for desktop use
+* generally making it a useful tool for desktop use [started]
 * allowing for editing/correcting utterances
-* voice coding
+* voice coding features and support
+* modify the training system for the language model so that it takes into account how the text would be spoken,  rather than just the final text
+* create a coding specific  language model to be swapped  in on demand

 ## Roadmap

 * create a docker container with a working deepspeech release [done]
 * get basic working dictation into arbitrary applications working [done]
-* create a control-panel application
+* create a control-panel application [started]
-* create punctuation and control short cuts and phrases
+* create punctuation and control short cuts and phrases  [started]
 * track interaction and key press events to allow for pauses in dictation without jamming words together
 * create a "correct that" GUI (with other predictions and free-form editing)